SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 analysis_pipeline.py
 ```

-Please note that these codes do not create any files if the results already exists in `data`.
+Please note that these commands do not create any files, if the results already exist in `data`.

-Then, you can delete the files in `sub-??/behavior`, `sub-??/meg`,  and `group/meg`, and run the codes above again.
+To reproduce the results files, you can delete the files in `sub-??/behavior`, `sub-??/meg`,  and `group/meg`, and run the codes above again.

-However the files below should never be deleted!:
+However, the files below should never be deleted:

 ```
 data/sub-??/behavior/task_phoneme.mat